Badgerati/Fogg/README.md

 * Create an Availability Set called `basic-vm-as`
 * A Virtual Machine called `basic-test1` will then be deployed under the `basic-vm-snet` Subnet

-To create a Foggfile of the above, stored at the root of the repo (can be else where as a `-FoggfilePath` can be supplied), would look like the folllowing:
+To create a Foggfile of the above, stored at the root of the repo (can be else where as a `-FoggfilePath` can be supplied), would look like the following:

 ```json
 {